 One problem is that even pills with the same color and logo can contain different drugs.
 Maybe the manufacturer changed what they were making.
 Maybe a competitor decided to take advantage of a brand’s good reputation by using the design themselves.

 Beyond the serious analytical labs, you can also test your pills yourself.
 The instructions may look a little intimidating, but all you have to do is scrape a little bit of the pill off onto a plate and put a couple drops of the test chemical on it.
 The sample will turn different colors depending on what’s in it.
-A European company called EZ-Test also sells a wide range of sophisticated, popular test kits.
-The basic test (Marquis) will quickly turn black if you drop the test liquid on real MDMA.
+The most basic test (Marquis) will quickly turn black if you drop the test liquid on real MDMA.